National Parks Get $750 Million

 That said, there are much worse ways to spend money, and the preservation of nature and wildlife is certainly a more than worthwhile cause

-There is a lot of work to be done improving the usage of taxes.
+There is a some work to be done improving the usage of taxes.
+Of course, you can say that about the way corporations and other businesses spend or allocate resources and bonuses.

 @Andrew

 The parks are in need of maintenance.
 There is a backlog of labor that equals $9 billion.
-I know, a huge number.
 It’s a cause that is getting some traction over the past year or so.

 @J.D.
 Meier